 Lately, my daughter’s been trying to relate God to everyday life by asking lots of questions and making statements about situations.
 A lot of it pertains to other kids.
 Though I’ve anticipated a practical working out of her five-year-old theology, sometimes I find myself floundering.
 How do I explain this truth which goes so deep and wide (a truth that even requires faith) to someone who’s just discovering the world?

-But I remember getting frustrated as a teacher.
-The one explaining the how and why.
+While thinking on this I remembered something about myself.
+Years ago I worked for Starbucks, and at one point, being part of the management team, I was put in charge of training new partners.
+I remember getting frustrated as a teacher, the one explaining the how and why.
 I mean, making a coffee drink sounds simple, right?
 Not to me.
 My goal, and the company’s, was to craft a beverage as quickly and efficiently as possible.
-All the while making a connection with the customer.
+At the same time we were to make connections with the customers.

+As I think of parenting, I remember this.
 I get scared to death that I over-explain or even over-simplify.

 That’s the point for me as a parent.
 It’s the Holy Spirit who does the job of opening the eyes of understanding.
+My job as a parent is to know my God as I study to show myself approved.
+It’s to be ready to give an answer with meekness and fear.

 2 Timothy 2:15 says, “Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth.”

 1 Peter 3:15 says, “Be ready always to give an answer to every man that asketh you a reason of the hope that is in you with meekness and fear.”

-My job as a parent is to know my God.
-To study to show myself approved.
-To be ready to give an answer with meekness and fear.
-My job is to pray through it all, to wait on the Lord to bring quickening to the understanding of my children.
+My job is to pray through it all, to wait on the Lord to bring understanding to my children.